High-Paying Part-Time Jobs: 27 Flexible Vocations

 And beyond the potential of being convenient, fun, or lucrative, part-time jobs are also frequently beneficial because they can enable you to:

 - Attain more variety in your activities and routines

 - Save more energy for the areas of your life that are most important to you

 So how many hours do good part-time jobs typically require?
-Americans who work part-time for non-economic reasons average a little over 21 hours per week at their jobs.
-But in the U.S., any job in which you work under 35 hours a week is considered part-time.*
+The BLS says that Americans who work part-time for non-economic reasons average a little over 21 hours per week at their jobs.
+But in the U.S., any job in which you work under 35 hours a week is considered part-time.

 In terms of well-paying part-time jobs, many of the most lucrative ones require at least a little post-secondary education or training.
 But that can often be achieved in two years or less.
 So check out the following 27 good-paying part-time jobs, which all pay, on average, more than $15 per hour.

-(Note: Unless otherwise indicated, average pay is based on national estimates from May 2018 for employed individuals.** In some vocations, self-employed individuals may be able to charge much more for their services than the displayed average.
+(Note: Unless otherwise indicated, average pay is based on Occupational Employment Statistics program data from May 2019 for employed individuals.
+In some vocations, self-employed individuals may be able to charge much more for their services than the displayed average.
 And although hourly rates are shown for each career, the actual method of compensation may vary.)